Two-photon physics at future electron-positron colliders: Photon hadronic structure

 The scattered electron can be reconstructed either in the luminosity monitor (probing the small $Q^2$ values with high statistics), or in the forward electromagnetic calorimeter.
 In the latter case the domain of high $Q^2$ values can be accessed.
 The available range of very high $Q^2$ is limited by the low statistics due to the steeply falling spectrum of scattering angles.
 Given the unprecedented luminosity, the future $e^+e^-$ colliders will be able to study the photon structure function in the high $Q^2$ domain which was never accessed by other experiments.

-The huge statistics expected in the 240 GeV running of the future colliders allows one to explore the kinematical regions that could not be accessed by the past experiments due to the limited statistics.
+At LEP2 the explored range of $Q^2$ was limited to about $10^3$ GeV$^2$, mainly due to the available statistics.
+At CEPC the collision energy will be comparable to LEP2.
+However, the huge statistics expected at the future colliders (several orders of magnitude increase) allows one to explore the kinematical regions that could not be accessed by the past experiments due to the limited statistics.
 Among them, the following can be mentioned:

 \begin{itemize}

 \item Measurement of the photon structure function at the very high virtualities $Q^2$, corresponding to the very large electron scattering angles.

 \item Double-tagged events, where both beam particles are detected.
 In this situation the whole event is fully reconstructed, which will dramatically reduce the systematic uncertainty at the expense of the low available statistics.